 Entrainment is the phenomenon when gas bubbles through the liquid pool continuously and the droplets of liquid are continuously formed in the vapor space by quite a little mechanism including the shearing action of the gas jet or breakage of the film of the liquid because the gas bubble collapse.
 The droplet may descend back into the liquid on the tray or may be carried into the tray above based on the size of a droplet, its projected velocity, and the drag force acting on it due to the gas velocity.
 This carryover of the suspended liquid droplet into the upper tray is termed ‘entrainment’.
 The chances of entrainment are more if the droplet is small, if the gas velocity is large, or if the tray spacing is small.

 Entrainment causes three major problems:

 - It causes the mixing of the entrained liquid from the lower tray with the liquid on the upper tray.
-This adversely affects the mass transfer that reduces the tray efficiency.
+This adversely affects the mass transfer which reduces the tray efficiency.

-- The carryover of a substantial mass of liquid as droplets into upper tray increase the liquid flow rate and down comer load of that tray.
+- The carryover of a substantial mass of liquid as droplets into the upper tray increases the liquid flow rate and downcomer load of that tray.

-- The next problem may lead to ‘flooding’ of the tower.
+- The next problem may lead to the ‘flooding’ of the tower.